 Franklin D Roosevelt (1882 – 1945)

 Franklin D. Roosevelt, often known as FDR, was an American political leader who guided and assisted his country during some of its darkest years, such as the Great Depression.
 FDR’s leadership teachings are still applicable for business executives today, even more than 80 years later, especially those leading a company through difficult circumstances.
 Roosevelt had polio at the age of 29, leaving him crippled in both legs.
-Nonetheless, he was elected President in 1933, and he is the only President who has been elected four times in a row, until his death in 1945.
-He also led the American military into World War II, allowing America to emerge to supremacy.
-Roosevelt is still recognized as a great leader of the world because he never let his infirmity or disability define him.
+Nonetheless, he was elected President in 1933, and he is the only President who has been elected four times in a row until he died in 1945.
 He has shown enormous personal courage every day of his life.

 Asoka (304 BC – 232 BC)

 Ashoka or Asoka was another Gupta dynasty Emperor of India who was given the title of ‘The Great.’
 He was a grandson of the Gupta dynasty’s founder, Chandragupta Maurya.
 Asoka the Great was the last emperor of the Maurya empire, ruling from 269 BC.
 He, too, made significant conquests, and his kingdom included nearly the whole Indian subcontinent.
-He was a gentle and a people leader.
-Following the terrible Kalinga War, he was so touched and grieved by the suffering that he abdicated his kingdom and all his wealth and converted to Buddhism.
 Today, he is recognized as a prominent Buddhist advocate who preached Buddhist principles and lessons from Buddha’s life to the people.

 Alexander, The Great (356 BC – 323 BC)

 Alexander the Great, often known as the “Man Who Conquered the World,” is widely regarded as the greatest military leader of all time.
-His leadership style, great presence of mind, battles, vision are still being praised in the books of history.
+His leadership style, great presence of mind, battles, and vision is still being praised in the books of history.
 He was born in 356 BC and controlled the greatest empire in history by the age of 33, stretching from Greece to Egypt to India.
 He was the King of Macedonia, and he was maybe the finest military leader that ever lived.
 He accomplished the great feat of uniting numerous Greek city-states.
 He was unbeaten in combat until he died of malaria in 323 BC.
-His strengths were his insight, vision, and global influence, and a strong military.

 Maharaja Ranjit Singh (1780 – 1839)